marvinwu/coda-table/README.md

 by default it will try to read CODA_API_TOKEN env variable

-Usage: codaTable get [options] <docUrl> <tableName>
+## Usage: codaTable get [options] <docUrl> <tableName>

-Options:
+Options: -a, --apiKey [apiKey] api key, default will try to read CODA_API from env -h, --help display help for command

+## Usage: codaTable write [options] <jsonFilePath> <docUrl> <tableName>

-  -a, --apiKey [apiKey]  api key, default will try to read CODA_API from env -h, --help             display help for command
+Options: -a, --apiKey [apiKey] api key, default will try to read CODA_API from env -k, --keyColumns [keyColumns] key columns, if provided will upsert data -h, --help display help for command